DoubleClickPreferred/testnow/README.md

 - `skipTimeboxedTests`

-  Every test with a specified timeout will be skipped.
-The rationale is that:
+  If specified, **testnow** skips test with a timeout.
+The rationale is:
   - if a test requires a timeout, then it must take quite some time compared to other tests
   - such tests should be rare

-  Under these assumptions, `skipTimeboxedTests` is a thus a way to quicken the whole test execution while leaving out few tests.
+  Under these assumptions, `skipTimeboxedTests` quickens the whole test execution at the cost of leaving out only a handful of tests.

-  To give some perspective, at the time of this writing, I have about 6300 tests free of timeout.
-They take a bit less than 10 seconds to run, meaning a test takes on average 1.6ms.
+  For some perspective, at the time of this writing, I have about 6300 tests free of timeout.
+They take a bit less than 10 seconds to run, meaning a test takes on average 1.6 milliseconds.
 On the other hand, the lowest timeout I have is 50ms, others are around 200ms and some are even higher (1s and 10s).
 So, worst case scenario, the lowest timeboxed test takes *31 more time than a regular test*.

-The thing is, if one timeboxed test for a given function has degraded performance or even hits the timeout, chances are all the other timeboxed tests for this function have degraded performance as well.
+  Also, if one timeboxed test has degraded performance or even hits the timeout, it probably won't be alone.
+Case n°1 is that the tested function has issues, so all its other timeboxed tests will take longer too.
+Case n°2 is that the problem is deeper in your environment, in which case maybe all timeboxed tests will have degraded performance.

-  `skipTimeboxedTests` is a nice option to use when you know the timeboxed tests pass and when you now need to focus on writing other, non-timeboxed tests.
+  `skipTimeboxedTests` is nice when you know the timeboxed tests pass and when you now need to focus on writing other, non-timeboxed tests.

   Example:
   ```